google/syzkaller/docs/syscall_descriptions_syntax.md

 `incdir` directives that refer to custom Linux kernel header directories and `define` directives that define symbolic constant values.

-The syzkaller executor defines some pseudo sytem calls that can be used as any other syscall in a description file.
+The syzkaller executor defines some [pseudo system calls](./pseudo_syscalls.md) that can be used as any other syscall in a description file.
 These pseudo system calls expand to literal C code and can perform user-defined custom actions.
 You can find some examples in [executor/common_linux.h](../executor/common_linux.h).